auula/gws/README_EN.md

 }
 ```

-I configured a set route, how to store a user value inside the session, store the value directly using the `Values` field assignment, in fact it is a `map[string]interface{}` variant structure, note that the Values here is not parallel safe, in fact I considered this in the development of gws and wanted to design concurrency safe In fact, I had this in mind when developing gws and wanted to design concurrency-safe api's, but considered that too many api's would not be good, and that writing `Go` should be kept simple, not like `Java` where you have to abstract through get and set, which would just make your code base huge and cluttered.
+I configured a  `/set` route, how to store a user value inside the session, store the value directly using the `Values` field assignment, in fact it is a `map[string]interface{}` variant structure, note that the Values here is not parallel safe, in fact I considered this in the development of gws and wanted to design concurrency safe In fact, I had this in mind when developing gws and wanted to design concurrency-safe api's, but considered that too many api's would not be good, and that writing `Go` should be kept simple, not like `Java` where you have to abstract through `get` and `set`, which would just make your code base huge and cluttered.

 So in the documentation I make it clear that if you are concurrently manipulating Values and custom locking!
 Example code will also be added later.